CostasChou/CypressThesisE2ETests/README.md

 Cypress project for End to end and UI tests for (https://uniportal.ihu.gr)
 Node.js is required to run this project.
 Download node.js here from the official webpage --> (https://nodejs.org/en)
 ## Note:
-<u><strong>Tests that require login can not be executed since the password of my credentials is not pushed for security reasons.</strong></u>
+🚩<u><strong>Tests that require login can not be executed since the password of my credentials is not pushed for security reasons.</strong></u>

 ## Project structure:
 - **cypress/e2e**  --> All Test Suites and Test Scripts belong in this folder.